-Larch Hills offers over 50 km of track-set trails, 90 km of nontrack-set trails and snowshoe trails spread out over a 3000 hectare area for all levels of fitness and adventure.
+Larch Hills offers over 57 km of track-set trails, 114 km of non track-set trails and 17 km of snowshoe trails spread out over a 3000 hectare area for all levels of fitness and adventure.

 The onus for safety and survival falls on you the user.
 Be prepared!

-- WE DO COME PREPARED to respond to an emergency if called upon by cell phone or in person.
+- Our Club’s Safety Host Volunteer service time while skiing is NOT scheduled.
+We do NOT systematically patrol the 188 km of Larch Hills trails.
+WE DO COME PREPARED to respond to an emergency if called upon by cell phone or in person.

-- We use the Safety Host Sign In – Sign Out board beside the front door of the Chalet to indicate to fellow skiers that we are on the trails skiing with our cell phones turned on – ready to respond.
+- We use the Safety Host Sign In – Sign Out board located on the new Kiosk Sign Board across from the Chalet to indicate to fellow skiers that we are on the trails skiing with our cell phones turned on – ready to respond.

 ARE YOU EQUIPPED TO DEAL WITH AN EMERGENCY SUCH AS GETTING LOST, OR AN INJURY TO YOURSELF OR SOMEONE ELSE?

-Do you understand how LHN Safety Host Volunteers may be able to help you in an emergency?
+Do you understand how LHNS Safety Host Volunteers may be able to help you in an emergency?
+Contact a Safety Host if you would like to participate in a mock rescue or receive instructions using a rescue toboggan or other information.

 SOME EQUIPMENT YOU ARE ENCOURAGED TO CARRY: